nlScript/nlScript-llm/README.md

-# Tine-tune an LLM with the help of nlScript
+# Fine-tune an LLM with the help of nlScript

 This repository demonstrates how to use nlScript to fine-tune an LLM for a custom language created via nlScript.